|

 So when Yahoo bragged that dotcom clients in Q2 accounted for just 26 percent of business, down from 30 percent in the previous quarter, and when stock analysts parroted that bragging, they were observing the result of the dotcom massacre rather than growth by non-dotcoms.

+That is, traditional advertisers are a bigger part of Yahoo's revenue base because spending by online startups is shrinking faster than spending by the traditionals, not because spending by traditional advertisers is growing in a meaningful sense.
 In fact, advertising spending seems to be falling faster than ever if one keeps the comparisons year-over-year rather than quarter-over-quarter.
 Year over year, ad sales were down 41 percent in the second quarter and down 32 percent in the first quarter.

 Spending per advertiser, which was also touted by Rashtchy, is down year over year by some 31 percent, compared with a decline of 25 percent in the first quarter.